 Health Considerations to Keep in Mind

-Hoyas belong to the Apocynaceae family.
-All species of this family produce latex with milky sap, but it is non-toxic to humans and pets.
+Hoyas belong to the Apocynaceae family and produce milky latex, but it is non-toxic to humans and pets.

-However, unripe fruits from some Hoya species may give pets a moderate stomach upset, resulting in various health issues.
+However, unripe fruits from some Hoya species may give pets a moderate stomach upset.

 Although it won’t be fatal for your pet and other animals, its effects may show signs, such as oral irritation and difficulty swallowing.

-Also, the sap might create temporary irritation to some having sensitive skin.
-The sap can result in skin rashes and other allergic reactions for those who are allergic to latex.
+Similarly, the sap might create temporary irritation to some having sensitive skin.

-Additionally, some seasonal allergies may be triggered by the blooms of the Hoya variety like Hoya compacta.
-People who are sensitive to pollen may have symptoms like sneezing, runny noses, and itchy eyes.
+Furthermore, some seasonal allergies may be triggered by the blooms of the Hoya compacta.

 If handled properly with gloves, this plant poses no threat or harm.